claude-plugins · handoff

 Stale auto-archive

-Moved here once older than stale-day-threshold (default 90 days).
+Moved here automatically once older than stale-day-threshold (default 90 days).
+No user action required.

 settings.md